mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 I also want to bring [Neural Networks and Deep Learning, by Michael Nielsen](http://neuralnetworksanddeeplearning.com) (free) into this section, although it's an online book and not a course.
 It is a great learning resource that will teach you many of the core concepts behind NN and DL.

+Each course listing includes a video of either the course's trailer (if available), or its first lesson so that you can get a feel for it.

+I highly recommend the following path:

+1. **Start** with course #1, followed by #2.
+They're concise, accessible and will get you up to speed quickly.
+2. **Continue** with _one_ of the more thorough #3, #4 or #5 courses.
+3. **Finally**, pick and choose from courses #6---#10 to dive deeper into specialised areas of Deep Learning.

 Without further ado, here are the courses.
-I've included a video of either the first lesson or the course's trailer--where available--so that you can get a feel for it.

 #### 1. [Machine Learning & Deep Learning Fundamentals](http://deeplizard.com/learn/playlist/PLZbbT5o_s2xq7LwI2y8_QtvuXZedL6tQU)